-During the year ended 31st March 2021, all those principles as set out in the Corporate Governance Code in Appendix 14 to the Listing Rules (the "CG Code") were applied by the company, and the relevant code provisions in the CG Code were met by the company, with the exception of certain deviations to be discussed below.
-The application of the relevant principles, and the reasons for the abovementioned deviations from the CG code provisions, are stated in the following sections.
+During the year ended 31st March 2022, all those principles as set out in the Corporate Governance Code in Appendix 14 to the Listing Rules (the "CG Code") were applied by the company, and the code provisions in the CG Code were complied with by the company, with the exception of certain deviations to be discussed below.
+The board will continue to review and monitor the corporate governance practices of the company for the purpose of maintaining high corporate governance standards.